flegall/haste-map-webpack-resolver/packages/haste-map-webpack-resolver/README.md

   - referencing a module requires some relative path computation (very often trial and error).
   - when moving files to different folders, most require() calls have to be updated.

-Facebook's Haste map can be useful for that, each module is assigned a unique name using the @providesModule annotation that can be required() by its name.
+Facebook's Haste map can be useful for that, each module is assigned a unique name using the @providesModule annotation and can be required() using its name.

 Since Jest, Flow & React Native are already supporting it, having a webpack resolver is the last thing you need to use it on node.js and on web bundles.